Pediatric Patients in the Emergency Department

 They have created nearly 200 evidence-based and practice-informed resources, focused on managing common conditions that bring children to the emergency department.
 Their resources range from managing acute anaphylaxis to vomiting and dehydration.
 Resources such as their bottom-line recommendations, treatment algorithms, and fully developed pre-printed order-sheets allow any ED practitioner to immediately refresh their PEM knowledge and provide expert level management.

-The Mission: To collect validated data from every emergency department in Saskatchewan related to their ability to safely manage care of a critically ill or injured child.
+The Mission: To collect and analyse validated data from every emergency department in Saskatchewan related to their ability to safely manage care of a critically ill or injured child.
 More information about the survey can be found here: Pediatric Readiness in the Emergency Department.

 The Data: Information collected will be used to calculate every department’s “Pediatric Readiness Score”, a nationally and internationally validated tool correlated with ED pediatric morbidity and mortality.